-The Multiple Sleep Latency Test measures brain waves (EEG), eye movements (EOG) and muscle activity from the chin to determine sleep latency and sleep stage during naps.
+The Multiple Sleep Latency Test determines excessive daytime sleepiness and is often used to diagnose narcolepsy.
+The test measures brain waves (EEG), eye movements (EOG) and muscle activity from the chin.

 What to Expect